 Meteo Venezia

-The offices providing information, ticketing (public transportation, museums, churches, theaters, plays and concerts), tours, maps and guides, and retailing are:
+The offices for information, ticketing (public transport, museums, churches, theaters, shows, and concerts), tours, maps, and guides, and merchandising can be found at:

-For any tourist questions about locations and events in the city, please send an email to info@veneziaunica.it or phone the call center at 041.041.
+For any tourist requests on places and events in the city, interested parties can write an email to info@veneziaunica.it or contact the call center at 041.041.